 Don’t wait around hoping to be “strong enough.”
 Get away from the temptation.
 1 Cor.
 6:18 says, “Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.”

 Fighting the battle of lust in our hearts is already hard enough without added temptation.
 I can’t encourage you enough to set yourself up for success by removing as much sexual temptation from your life as possible.
 This means pitching sexualized computer games, saying no to raunchy magazines like Cosmo, deleting impure or sensual phone apps, saying no to impure movies, turning off that sensual song, etc. You get the idea.

 If you desire purity and holiness, you must battle for it.
 It doesn’t come naturally.
 Get rid of extra temptation and make victory easier to accomplish.
-Installing an online accountability system through Covenant Eyes is always a great idea.
+Installing Screen Accountability through Covenant Eyes is always a great idea.

 I pray those four points are helpful to you as you strive to handle your sexual desires in a God-honoring way.

 I know it’s hard.
 I know it’s a battle.
 But with God’s help, and strategic planning on your part, you can steer your sexual desires in a God honoring direction.